-The right eCommerce fulfillment partner can be a vital resource in helping you prepare for and weather supply chain shocks.
+The right eCommerce fulfillment service provider can be a vital resource in helping you prepare for and weather supply chain shocks.
 Your 3PL is more than a pick and pack warehouse; it’s also a storehouse of knowledge garnered from many clients that can help you plan for the future.

 At Red Stag Fulfillment, we know that we are successful when our clients’ businesses are booming.
-We see ourselves as partners, and we use our knowledge base to help our clients optimize their supply chain continuity.
+We see ourselves as partners, and we use our knowledge as a 3PL to help our clients optimize their supply chain continuity.

 Your order fulfillment company can be a vital ally in managing your supply chain.
 Here are just a few ways that the best 3PLs help eCommerce companies improve their supply chain continuity planning.

 Are there changes that the factory can make to improve fulfillment?
 How can fulfillment support manufacturing?
 Rather than seeing these two entities as separate, connected only by freight deliveries, share insights in both directions.